inkydragon/TheMissingDoc4Julia.jl/docs/src/ElementaryMath/Trigonometry/Tangent/tand.md

 # `tand`

-Compute the tangent of `x`, return in degrees.
+Compute the tangent of `x` expressed in degrees.

 ```@setup repl_only
 using LinearAlgebra